 Cloud technologies rely on central nodes, meaning you need a data center with storage space and high computing power.
 In order for this to work, you need a stable connection between the data center and your mobile device, making it less reliable.

-This centralized approach is incapable of handling processing speeds necessary to create the desired smooth mobile experiences users crave.
-Data must be processed on this centralized data center and then needs to be sent back down to the device, resulting in a delayed execution.
+This centralised approach is incapable of handling processing speeds necessary to create the desired smooth mobile experiences users crave.
+Data must be processed on this centralised data center and then needs to be sent back down to the device, resulting in a delayed execution.

 Take Snapchat.
 Snapchat applies facial filters real-time.
 If this wouldn't be applied on-device, imagine how bad the experience would be every time you fire up the filter bar.
 Features like this one greatly rely on speed of execution to even be considered by users.